“Told you,” the Gnome whispered loudly, “the whole army’s full of girls. You owe me five crowns, Highness.”

 “And you me.
 I’ll be the one with the crown.”
 He turned his mount and spurred off, soon followed by his men.

-Long before they were out of earshot, the Gnome was roared his praise.
+Long before they were out of earshot, the Gnome was roaring his praise.
 “Well done, boy!
 Well done.
 I despaired a moment, I confess it, but you topped them in the end.”
-Cenedras felt a flush of gratitude creep up his spine despite himself.
+Cenedras felt an absurd flush of gratitude creep up his spine despite himself.

 Lord Borromeo rode up on his other side.
 “Your Highness, you have returned the hostages.”